Tom Stoppard: 2000s

 The Coast of Utopia (2002) was a trilogy of plays Stoppard wrote about the philosophical arguments among Russian revolutionary figures in the late 19th century.
 The trilogy comprises Voyage, Shipwreck, and Salvage.
-Major figures in the play include Michael Bakunin, Ivan Turgenev, and Alexander Herzen.
+Major figures in the play include Mikhail Bakunin, Ivan Turgenev, and Alexander Herzen.
 The title comes from a chapter in Avrahm Yarmolinsky's book Road to Revolution: A Century of Russian Radicalism (1959).
-The play premiered in 2002 at the National Theatre directed by Trevor Nunn in total spanning nine hours.
+The play premiered in 2002 at the National Theatre directed by Trevor Nunn; its total length spanned nine hours.
 The play received three Laurence Olivier Award nominations including Best New Play, ultimately losing in all its categories.
 In 2006 it made its Broadway premiere in a production starring Billy Crudup, Jennifer Ehle, and Ethan Hawke.
 The play received 10 nominations winning seven awards including for Best Play, Stoppard's fourth win in the category.

 Rock 'n' Roll (2006) was set in both Cambridge, England, and Prague.
 The play explored the culture of 1960s rock music, especially the persona of Syd Barrett and the political challenge of the Czech band The Plastic People of the Universe, mirroring the contrast between liberal society in England and the repressive Czech state after the Warsaw Pact intervention in the Prague Spring.

 Stoppard served on the advisory board of the magazine Standpoint, and was instrumental in its foundation, giving the opening speech at its launch.
 He is also a patron of the Shakespeare Schools Festival, a charity that enables school children across the UK to perform Shakespeare in professional theatres.
 Stoppard was appointed president of the London Library in 2002 and vice-president in 2017 following the election of Sir Tim Rice as president.

 2010s

 For Joe Wright, Stoppard adapted Leo Tolstoy's Anna Karenina into the 2012 film adaptation starring Keira Knightley.
-Film critic Lisa Schwarzbaum for Entertainment Weekly praised the film and Stoppard writing, "Stoppard — himself a master of puzzle-like construction in fine plays including Arcadia — supplies an excellently clean, delicately balanced script."
+Film critic Lisa Schwarzbaum for Entertainment Weekly praised the film and Stoppard writing, "Stoppard—himself a master of puzzle-like construction in fine plays including Arcadia—supplies an excellently clean, delicately balanced script."

-In 2013, Stoppard wrote a five part limited series Parade's End which revolves around a love triangle between a conservative English aristocrat, his mean socialite wife and a young suffragette.
-The series stars Benedict Cumberbatch and Rebecca Hall.
+In 2012, Stoppard wrote a five-part limited series for television, Parade's End, which revolves around a love triangle between a conservative English aristocrat, his mean socialite wife and a young suffragette.
+The series premiered on BBC Two, starring Benedict Cumberbatch and Rebecca Hall.
 The series has received widespread acclaim from critics with The Independent's Grace Dent proclaiming it "one of the finest things the BBC has ever made".
 IndieWire declared, "Parade’s End is wonderful accomplishment, smart, adult television".
 Stoppard received a British Academy Television Award and Primetime Emmy Award nomination for the series.

 It was announced in June 2019 that Stoppard had written a new play, Leopoldstadt, set in the Jewish community of early 20th-century Vienna.
 The play premiered in January 2020 at Wyndham's Theatre.
 The play went on to win the Laurence Olivier Award for Best New Play.
 The play then transferred to Broadway, opening on 2 October 2022.
+It was nominated for six Tony Awards and won four, including Best Play.